Appointments

 Are you having trouble getting an appointment?

-Did you know in November we had 282 patients who didn't attend their appointment?!
+Did you know in April we had 151 patients who didn't attend their appointment?!

 You can cancel 24 hours a day using the online services or the NHS app.
+Please note you must give 24 hours notice of appointment cancellations so that we can offer this to someone else.

 Do we have your mobile number?
 Update this with the Practice to receive text message reminders of all upcoming appointments.